alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 Next, let's install the Red toolchain.
 It comes as a single one-megabyte executable file, and we'll download it from here: http://www.red-lang.org/p/download.html

 The download is named red-[something], where [something] has to do with versioning, (on Windows, the file also has an .exe extension).
+I suggest to download the "raw binary latest build", the direct links are at the bottom of the page.

 ### Installing Red on macOS